Polyhymnia A Cappella Chamber Chorus

 Polyhymnia was founded by Jim Klumpner in 1991 and directed by him for 22 years.

 In 2013, after Jim retired as director, members of the chorus voted to form an unincorporated nonprofit association run by a five member Board and adopted Articles of Association and Bylaws.
-At the June 2014 annual meeting of members, the following members were elected to serve as Board members for the coming year: Brock Hansen, Yanfang Parsons, Karen Rothschild, Lorie Nierenberg, Robert Dennis, and Diana Garibaldi.
+At the June 2017 annual meeting of members, the following members were elected to serve as Board members for the coming year: Lea-Ann Bigelow, Randi Blank, Robert Dennis, Lorie Nierenberg, Yanfang Parsons, and Deborah Whitman.

 The officers for the coming year are: Lea-Ann Bigelow, President; Yanfang Parsons, Treasurer; Lorie Nierenberg, Secretary.